clsn/WMresources/Bugs.md

 I'm not completely sure how all this works.
 By this reasoning, it doesn't sound like it would work to have a `var_face` variable control which of several "pages" or "modes" your watch is in.
 After all, if it's on face 0 now, how does it know to re-evaluate it when you tap the "change mode" button?
 But somehow that doesn't seem to be an issue.
 Variables like that apparently work okay without a `var_ms_` prefix.
 It seems more to be an issue of variables that change not as a result of an action, but due to the passage of time, something that is changed or set in an `on_second()` or `on_millisecond()` function.
 Usually you discover this problem only when something you expected to update doesn't, and then you realize you need to change the prefix.
 It's something to be aware of.

+### But the compass pointer *still* isn't working!

+Oh, right.
+This is an important one, that can drive you all-the-way nuts before you realize what's going on.
+In order to conserve battery usage, WM doesn't bother checking high-battery and frequently-changing things like the accelerometer sensors, the gyroscope, the compass, etc. unless it figures you actually want it.
+But it isn't always good about telling whether you want it.
+If there are no *visible* elements (opacity at least 1) which have an attribute *directly* dependent on one of these sensors, the value won't update, *even if* it is used in `on_millisecond` or something like that.
+So you have to put something that depends on whatever you're using directly in the watch.
+It doesn't have to be big (make it size 1 or something, nobody will see it, especially if its opacity is also 1), but it has to be there.
+A simple compass pointer or down-pointing pointer or something.

 ## Shaders

 There seem to be some issues with shaders in WM generally.
 When they work, they can do great things, but sometimes stuff just goes weird; I think these are bugs in WM.